deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "What?
 Who?"

 "It's Arés."
 Kevin answered the phone.
 "Jenkins.
-Fuck, Arés, I thought you were dead.”
+Fuck, Arés, I thought you were dead."

 It was a genuine pleasure to hear that same hispanic lilt come over the line.
 "Guess I should thank a bullet in the back for that.
 I went on vacation with my son, we're in Florida."

 "Well, I'm glad man.
-I heard about... the thing, that you stopped."
+I heard about...the thing, that you stopped."

 "Know what happened to him?"